×

 • Degenerative changes

 Repetitive vigorous activity such as sports and athletics can weaken the thin bony part, i.e., pars interarticularis of the lumbar vertebra.
 Lifting heavy weights can induce fractures (pars fracture) and promote slipping of the vertebra out of place.
-Studies show that degenerative age changes increase the chances of spondylolysis and spondylolisthesis.
+Studies show that degenerative age changes increase a person’s chances of developing spondylolysis and spondylolisthesis.

 Symptoms of Spondylolisthesis and Spondylolysis